leiferlab/NeRVEclustering/README_leifer_lab.txt

 	S2AHiRes	- affine transformation between the RFP channel and the Gcamp6s channel of the hi magnification image along the the cropping rectangles for each of them.
 	Hi2LowResFluor	- affine transformation between the RFP hi magnification image (before cropping) and the hi magnification fluorescent images

+======Output Files ========
+The result of the pipeline is various .mat files that contain neural signals and coordinates.
+The main output is heatData.mat

+heatData.mat
+Signal vairables
+	rRaw - an N neurons x T volumes matrix with the raw red signal from each of the neurons.
+Signals are averaged pixel values around each tracked neuron with no other processing except for flash removal. gRaw - same as rRaw but for the green signal.

+	rPhotoCorr - the rRaw signal after photobleaching correction for each neuron.
+No other smoothing or normalization is applied.
+Photobleaching correction is applied by fitting an exponential curve to a wide 20th percentile filter, and then subtraction the exponential from the raw signal. gPhotoCorr - same as above but with the green signal.
+Exponential curves are fit independently.

+	R2 - Smoothed and normalized version of rPhotoCorr.Normalization is done as delta F/ F0, where F0 is the lower 20th percentile signal.
+	G2 - Same as above but with gPhotoCorr.

+	Ratio2 - The ratio signal is defined as gPhotoCorr/rPhotoCorr, the Ratio is then normalized as delta R/ R0. is the same way as R2 and G2.

+Other fields:
+behavior - structure with
+    ethogram: t Volumes by 1 vector of behaviors, -1 for reverse, 0 pause, 1 forward, 2 turn.
+Behaviors determined automatically using the centerlines.
+       x_pos: t Volumes by 1 vector of x coordinates in the reference frame of the plate.
+       y_pos: t Volumes by 1 vector of y coordinates in the reference frame of the plate.
+           v: t Volumes by 1 vector of worm center of mass velocities in the reference frame of the plate.
+Positive is forward, negative reverse.
+       pc1_2: t Volumes by 2 vector of the projections onto the first two eigenworms.
+        pc_3: t Volumes by 1 vector of the projections onto the third eigenworm.

+XYZcoord - N neurons x 3 XYZ coordinates for the neurons.
+The coordinates are taken by a random straightened volume from the recording to serve as an example.

+acorr - a n Neurons x n Neurons pearson correlation matrix of Ratio2

+cgIdx - ordered indices derived from heirarchically clustering the correlation matrix.
+To show organized traces, use Ratio2(cgIdx,:)

+hasPointsTime- a t volumes by 1 vector of time for each volume.